 The term "extended use period" shall be defined as: "Beginning on the first day in the 15-year compliance period ... and ending 15 years after the close of the compliance period."
 (See IRC Section 42(h)(6)(D) for more information).
 This definition shall apply to any references of "extended use period" made in the 2020-2021 QAP.

-MONITORING PROCESS
+MONITORING REQUIREMENTS AND PROCESS

-HTC projects are required to comply with the following, in addition to other requirements described in guidance published on the OHFA website.
+HTC projects are required to comply with the below requirements, in addition to any other requirements described in guidance published on OHFA's Compliance webpage.